Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 |`ReasonCode`|Acquirer return code.|Text|32|Alphanumeric|
 |`ReasonMessage`|Acquirer return message.|Text 512|Alphanumeric|

-### Transaction with Authentication
+### Authenticating a Transaction

-When a transaction is sucessfully authenticated the liabity shifts to the issuer, i.e. the merchant will not be liable in the event of any dispute and chargeback.
+With the authentication process, a risk analysis can be carried out taking more of user's and buyer's data into consideration, which helps the validation process of an online purchase.

+Through Pagador, when a transaction is submitted to the authentication process, the bearer will be redirected to the issuer's environment to confirm their information.
+If correctly validated, the risk of chargeback (dispute of a purchase made by credit or debit card) shifts to the issuer, which means the merchant is not held accountable for it.

+In the mobile environment, we recommend using the [3DS 2.0](https://braspag.github.io//en/manualp/emv3ds) version for authentication.

+<aside class="warning"> Important: The 3DS 1.0 version is not compatible in the mobile environment.</aside>

-There are two ways to authenticate transactions with Braspag: **Standard** when the merchant does not have a direct connection to an authenticator (MPI), and expects the payment method to redirect the customer to the authentication environment. **External** when the merchant has its own authenticator (MPI) and does not expect the payment method to redirect its consumer to the authentication environment.
+There are two ways to authenticate transactions with Braspag:

+* **Standard** - when the merchant does not have a direct connection to an authenticator (MPI)
+* **External** - when the merchant has its own authenticator (MPI)

 #### Standard Authentication

+In a standard authentication, the merchant who does not have a direct connection to an authenticator (MPI) has the payment method redirect the customer to the authentication environment.

 #### Request

-The `Payment.Authenticate` parameter should be sent as *true* as shown below
+The `Payment.Authenticate` parameter should be sent as "true", as shown below:

 <aside class="request"><span class="method post">POST</span> <span class="endpoint">/v2/sales/</span></aside>